 Vegan-Friendly Zero-Gelatin Prenatal Vitamins

 Now that you know your options, it’s time to venture to find the brand and the mixture that works best for your body!
-While there are nutrients that are essential — iron, calcium, folate, omega-3’s, and B vitamins — certain brands will include additional vitamins and minerals or components to help boost energy and fight nausea.
-Here are a few example brands that are also 100 percent vegan and artificial ingredient free!
+While there are essential nutrients — iron, calcium, folate, omega-3s, and B vitamins — certain brands will include additional vitamins and minerals or components to help boost energy and fight nausea.
+Here are a few example brands that are also 100 percent vegan and artificial ingredient-free!

 Like all Garden of Life supplement products, this prenatal multivitamin is gluten-free, non-GMO, and contains no synthetic binders and fillers.
 Plus, this blend targets those with sensitive stomachs and includes organic ginger and lemon peel to fight nausea and upset stomach.

-NATURELO is known for its broad range of vegan-friendly vitamin and mineral supplements and their prenatal multivitamin option doesn’t disappoint!
-NATURELO Prenatal Multivitamin contains vitamins — A, B complex, C, D3, E, K2 — essential minerals — calcium, magnesium, iron, zinc, selenium, choline, and of course essential folate.
-This product is 100 percent vegan, as well as non-GMO and free of soy, gluten, yeast, gelatin, dairy, and sugar.
+NATURELO is known for its broad range of vegan-friendly vitamin and mineral supplements, and its prenatal multivitamin option doesn’t disappoint!
+NATURELO Prenatal Multivitamin contains vitamins — A, B complex, C, D3, E, and K2 — essential minerals — calcium, magnesium, iron, zinc, selenium, choline, and of course essential folate.
+This product is 100 percent vegan, as well as non-GMO, and free of soy, gluten, yeast, gelatin, dairy, and sugar.

 On top of that, for those looking to avoid all artificial ingredients, this prenatal multivitamin is free of harmful chemicals, including preservatives, coloring, and flavoring.
 This is a premium food-based formula for expectant mommas and breastfeeding mommas!